Recommendations

 Senior Film Conservator

-For cinephiles who admire the nuanced performance within Self Defense, the specific nuanced performance of this work is a gateway to a broader Adventure world.
+For cinephiles who admire the nuanced performance within Self Defense, the specific nuanced performance of this work is a gateway to a broader Drama world.
 We've prioritized films that capture the 1932 aesthetic with similar precision.

 At its core, Self Defense is a study in to create a dialogue between the viewer and the nuanced performance.